DagHjermann/icpw-R/160a_Time_series_results_James_allvars.md

 * Predictors:
     - slope_dep_vs_time: Trend in Tot-N deposition 1992-2016
     - NO3, TOTN_dep: Medians of NO3, TOTN_dep (Tot-N deposition) 1992-2016
-    - TOC: Medians of TOC 1992-2016 (section 5 and 6 only)
+    - catchment_area (if included in data)
-    - catchment_area (section 5 only)
+    - TOC: Medians of TOC 1992-2016 (if included in data)
     - pre, tmp: mean precipitation + temp
     - Land cover